-Paragraph 9.35:
+Paragraph 9.39:

 The licensing authority should give its decision within five working days of the conclusion of the hearing (or immediately in certain specified cases) and provide reasons to support it.
 This will be important if there is an appeal by any of the parties.
 Notification of a decision must be accompanied by information on the right of the party to appeal.
 After considering all the relevant issues, the licensing authority may grant the application subject to such conditions that are consistent with the operating schedule.
-Any conditions imposed must be appropriate for the promotion of the licensing objectives and should be discussed during the hearing; there is no power for the licensing authority to attach a condition that is merely aspirational.
+Any conditions imposed must be appropriate for the promotion of the licensing objectives; there is no power for the licensing authority to attach a condition that is merely aspirational.
 For example, conditions may not be attached which relate solely to the health of customers rather than their direct physical safety.
+Any conditions added to the licence must be those imposed at the hearing or those agreed when a hearing has not been necessary.

-Paragraph 9.36:
+Paragraph 9.40: